 Difference between Civil and Criminal Cases

-Most truck accident injury cases or simply civil claims made against the truck driver and his employer because of the driver’s negligence.
-However, when a truck driver commits a crime, such as driving under the influence of drugs or alcohol, there may be a civil case as well as a criminal case.
+Most truck accident injury cases or simply civil claims are made against the truck driver and his employer because of the driver’s negligence.
+However, when a truck driver commits a crime, such as driving under the influence of drugs or alcohol, there may be civil and criminal cases.

 With a personal injury, you may elect to pursue a civil case for personal injury or wrongful death damages through an attorney experienced in truck accident litigation.

 If the truck driver has been charged with a crime, critical evidence must be preserved from the criminal investigation.
 Evidence such as videos of sobriety tests, lab tests for drugs or alcohol, and other matters should be obtained.

 The family should engage a competent attorney as soon as possible so they may take steps to ensure that the incriminating evidence in a criminal case does not get destroyed.
 Criminal defense attorneys routinely request the destruction of evidence after a plea arrangement.
 Taking action to prevent that is necessary to ensure the availability of that critical evidence.

 Free Case Review